Why Is Open Pit Mining So Devastating To The Environment

 Open Pit Mining Environmental Impact

-Open pit mining is comparable to digging up treasures from the Earth!
-It’s about getting valuable stuff such as copper, gold, and coal by digging up rocks and dirt.
-Picture huge holes in the ground stretching out for miles.
+Open pit mining is like digging up treasures from the Earth!
+It is about getting valuable stuff such as copper, gold, and coal by digging up rocks and dirt.
+Imagine huge holes in the ground stretching out for miles.

-However, even though it helps the economy, open pit mining causes big environmental problems.
-The vast holes mess up the land, making it hard for animals to live there.
-They have to leave, which messes up the variety of life in the area.
+Even though it benefits the economy, open pit mining creates significant environmental issues.
+The massive holes scar the landscape, causing problems for animals living in the area.
+They are forced to leave, which then disrupts the biodiversity in the area.

 Knowing why open pit mining is so devastating to the environment shows why it’s important to start using mining methods that are better for the environment.